happy-kitty0821/custom_terminal/README.md

 ## Contact

-For any questions or inquiries, please contact [your-email-address].
+For any questions or inquiries, please contact np05cp4a220010@iic.edu.np.
 ```

-Make sure to replace `[your-username]`, `[repository-name]`, and `[your-email-address]` with your GitHub username, repository name, and email address, respectively.

-This README.md file provides an overview of your project, including installation instructions, usage guidelines, customization options, license information, and acknowledgments.
-Feel free to customize it further to include any additional information or sections that are relevant to your project.

 Let me know if there's anything else I can assist you with!